UniMath/agda-unimath/src/foundation/copartial-elements.lagda.md

 considerations allow us to compose
 [copartial functions](foundation.copartial-functions.md).

-**Note:** The topic of copartial elements is not known in the literature, and our formalization on this topic should be considered experimental.
+**Note:** The topic of copartial functions was not known to us in the literature, and our formalization on this topic should be considered experimental.

 ## Definition